 It was a brand new experience: theatre-in-the-round!
 Audiences so close to the action onstage that they were practically a part of the show.
 It was the magic of live theatre in Warsaw, Indiana, and somehow it all worked.

-Now, 60 years later, audiences continue raving about the unique and intimate theatre-in-the-round setting.
-Wagon Wheel Center for the Arts showcases some the best talent in the country, producing Broadway quality shows—off Broadway in Warsaw, Indiana.
+More than 60 years later, audiences continue raving about the unique and intimate theatre-in-the-round setting.